 Last week we had the pleasure of being the Platinum sponsors of the AMLP Forum’s 7th Annual Anti-Bribery & Corruption Event.

-The two-day event, held on Thursday 15th and Friday 16th November, brought together 200 anti-bribery specialists from across the UK, Europe and further afield to hear the latest thoughts in enforcement, strategy and culture.
+The two-day event, held on 15th/16th November, brought together 200 anti-bribery specialists from across the UK, Europe and further afield to hear the latest thoughts in enforcement, strategy and culture.

 There were some informative sessions from the Home Office, Department of Justice (DoJ) and the Serious Fraud Office (SFO), and particularly lively sessions around some practicalities of setting a positive culture within private sector organisations.
 Speakers also included Skillcast clients David Morris of Royal Mail Group and Andrew Hayward of Subsea7 who talked about innovations in their own workforce.